Hiratsuka Raichō: Legacy

 While her career as a political activist covered many decades, Hiratsuka is primarily remembered for her stewardship of the Seitō group.
 As a leading light of the women's movement in early twentieth century Japan, she was a highly influential figure whose devotees ranged from pioneering Korean feminist author Na Hye-sok (나혜석; 羅蕙錫) who was a student in Tokyo during Seitō's heyday, to anarchist and social critic Itō Noe whose membership in the Seitō organization generated some controversy.
-Her postwar organization, the New Japan Women's Organization, remains active to this day.
+Her postwar organization, the New Japan Women's Association, remains active to this day.

-On 10 February 2014, Google celebrated Raicho Hiratsuka’s 128th Birthday with a doodle.
+On February 10, 2014, Google celebrated Raicho Hiratsuka's 128th birthday with a doodle.